JackeyHua-SJTU/markdown-notebook-template/README.md

 ## Tips
 1. You should write your notes in "./note.md"
 2. There COULD BE some delay for the html to react after you change the template file.
-3. **Please note that you need to generate a ***base64*** code for your picture when changing the logo.**
+3. **Please note that you need to generate a ***base64*** code for your picture when changing the logo.You can refer to this website: https://www.strerr.com/cn/base64_encode_img.html**
-4. You can refer to this website for questions on $\LaTeX$ Formula outputs. https://blog.csdn.net/HollyRan/article/details/115768326
+4. You can refer to this website for questions on $\LaTeX$ Formula outputs.https://blog.csdn.net/HollyRan/article/details/115768326
-**You can refer to this website: https://www.strerr.com/cn/base64_encode_img.html**

 **Reference: https://zhuanlan.zhihu.com/p/493494190**